Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 Other

-• Being rigid, anxious or obsessed with time or schedules
+• Rigid, anxious, or obsessive behavior around time or schedules

 Sleep

-• Significant reactions to change or unexpected events
+• Comments from others about reactions to changes or unexpected events

 • Different posture